Jonxslays/unkey/CONTRIBUTING.md

 ## Contributing

-First off, thank you for considering contributing to `unkey_sdk`.
-It's people like you that make it such a great tool.
+First off, thank you for considering contributing to `unkey`.

-Please read the [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.
+Please take some time to read the [Code of Conduct](CODE_OF_CONDUCT.md).

-**Note**: Please get your contributions approved by the maintainers of [unkey_sdk](https://github.com/jonxslays/unkey_sdk) or the official [unkey](https://github.com/unkeyed/unkey/) maintainers before you start working on them.
-This will help avoid any conflicts and also help you understand if the contribution is in line with the project goals.
-You can do this by opening an issue with appropriate label and describing your contribution in detail.

 ### You have found a bug